Visiting Bhutan in February: Does it snow in Bhutan in February?

 Dochula Pass is a good place to find snow in February

 The main snowfall in the more tourist-related areas of Bhutan can fall in several Dzongkhags, including Thimphu, Haa, Paro, Gasa, and Bumthang.
-While these districts usually receive some snowfall in February, the weather can be unpredictable, and in 2017, Thimphu received its first snowfall of the year on March 11.
+While these districts usually receive some snowfall in February, the weather can be unpredictable, so dress in layers and stay warm.

 Unusually, while it is the winter feeding ground of the black-necked cranes, the Phobjikha Valley in Wangdue Phodrang often sees a very light amount of snowfall in or around February.
 While it is just a one-day snowfall, if you are there at the right time, you might get lucky.
 Other than that, the best places to see snow in Bhutan are on the high mountains of the Himalayas.
 Most of the higher peaks of the mountains have snow in the winter months.